ehrpg/qstar/docs/settings/stalker/enemies.md

 ### Zombie Stalker

-Zombie stalkers use the stats they had before the were turned, but there **Intelligence** droppes to **1** and they are limited to only one action.
+Zombie stalkers use the stats they had before they were turned, but their **Intelligence** drops to **1** and they are limited to only one action.